In the money

 English Idiom: In the money

-The first idiom of my publishing week is going to be a good one.
-We all want to be wealthy, right?
-We all want to be able to open our wallet and see $100 notes or ¥10,000 notes if you prefer Japanese bills.
-If you can do that, then you’re in the money.
+We all want to be able to open our wallets and see $100 notes or ¥10,000 notes if you prefer Japanese bills.

-That’s right to be in the money means to be wealthy.
+That’s right, to be in the money means to be wealthy.

 That’s why people purchase lottery tickets, desire a promotion or hope to marry money.